 “Dainty, what the hell!”

 “You serious, bro?”
-Henry put his bong on the coffee-table and stood up.
+Henry put his bong on the coffee-table and stood.
 He was an inch shorter than Dan, but twice the weight.
 “Aren’t you worried I’ll beat the shit out of you?”

 “Dainty, please!
 Stop it!
 Sit down!”

 The crowd went silent.
-All eyes in the room were on Henry’s swastika tattoo, which was big and bold and professionally inked.
-Henry shook, deciding whether or not to draw the toga back over his chest.
+All eyes were on Henry’s swastika tattoo, which was big and bold and professionally inked—he’d obviously doubled down since high-school.
+Henry shook, deciding whether to draw the toga back over his chest.
 Instead he raised his fists to Dan.

 Three men in bed-sheets tackled Henry to the floor.
 “Get off!”

-The frat dragged Henry to the door.
-Dan sat next to Faith; he didn’t care to watch them throw Henry off the balcony into the ocean.
+The frat pulled Henry to the door.
+Dan sat next to Faith; he didn’t care to watch them drag Henry down the stairs.
 “Faith, I don’t think I can drive home.
 Can I sleep here tonight?”